Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

        If any disks had labels present, output from `wipefs` looks similar to the following:

-   **NOTE:** On worker nodes, it is a known issue that the `sgdisk` command sometimes encounters a hard hang.
-If there is no output from the command for 90 seconds, close the terminal session to the worker node, open a new terminal session to it, and complete the disk wipe procedure by running the above `wipefs` command.
        ```
        /dev/sda: 8 bytes were erased at offset 0x00000200 (gpt): 45 46 49 20 50 41 52 54
        /dev/sda: 8 bytes were erased at offset 0x6fc86d5e00 (gpt): 45 46 49 20 50 41 52 54